Skip to content

 Essential Planning Information

 The logistics that seem trivial at most Caribbean destinations require actual thought here.
 You can’t just wing it and assume there’s an ATM around the corner or that your phone will work when you need directions.
-The good news: none of this is complicated, it just requires doing a few things before you leave rather than figuring them out on arrival.
+The good news is that none of this is complicated.
+It just requires doing a few things before you leave, rather than figuring them out on arrival.
 Fifteen minutes of prep will save you hours of frustration.

 Entry Requirements